Bayselonarrend/OpenIntegrations/docs/en/md/Start/Component-requirements.md

 Release builds of AddIns on Windows use a modern MSVC toolchain.
 The resulting `.dll` files may reference functions from Windows system libraries (`kernel32`, `bcrypt`, `ws2_32`, and others) that are only available starting with **Windows 8** and **Windows Server 2012**.
 On older systems — **Windows 7** and **Windows Server 2008 R2** — components from the standard OPI release may fail to load or crash when such functions are called.

-For a self-service build targeting Windows 7 / Server 2008 R2, the repository includes [src/addins/legacy-win7](https://github.com/Bayselonarrend/OpenIntegrations/tree/main/src/addins/legacy-win7) with `setup-win7-build-env.bat` and `build-win7-package.bat`.
-See the directory [README.md](https://github.com/Bayselonarrend/OpenIntegrations/blob/main/src/addins/legacy-win7/README.md) for details.
-The build uses nightly Rust with `win7-windows-msvc` targets and can take noticeably longer than a standard release build.
-Use the resulting ZIP as an AddIn package, or replace the matching archive from the release for your delivery.
+For **Windows 7** and **Windows Server 2008 R2**, ready-made AddIns are published in the separate [`addins-special` branch](https://github.com/Bayselonarrend/OpenIntegrations/tree/addins-special) — ZIP files with the `_win7` suffix (for example, `OPI_SSH_win7.zip`).
+Install them as an AddIn package, or replace the matching archive from the standard OPI release.
+If a build you need is not there, you can compile it yourself: sources and scripts live under [src/addins/special](https://github.com/Bayselonarrend/OpenIntegrations/tree/main/src/addins/special) (see the [README](https://github.com/Bayselonarrend/OpenIntegrations/blob/main/src/addins/special/README.md)); the build uses nightly Rust with `win7-windows-msvc` targets and takes noticeably longer than a standard release build.

 ### Linux